dinfuehr/dinfuehr-hugo/content/blog/dora-rust.md

 For one the young generation is only a (small?) part of the heap, so not that much memory is unusable.
 Furthermore if a program fulfills the generational hypothesis (that means most objects die young), copying should also be quite cheap.

-For me there was another property of copy collectors that was really important: it is moving objects to other memory locations.
+For me there was another property of copy collectors that was really important: moving objects.
 Since the address of an object can change I need to update global variables and local variables in the root set to point to the new address of the object while collecting garbage.
+My initial Mark-and-Sweep-GC didn't move any object.
 This gave me more confidence that my root set was actually correct and updating references was working.

 I added a flag `--gc-stress` which forces a collection at every single allocation.